Metta Wisdom Way

 What's NOT included in the registration fees

-- Dana for teacher and program manager during retreats
+- Dana for teacher and program manager for non-residential retreats.

 - Dana for monthly meetings

-- Dana is welcomed at all hybrid and online monthly group meetings.
-While TNI has included minimal stipends in the program budget, participants are invited to offer additional support to teachers.
+- Dana is invited for teachers at all hybrid and online monthly group meetings.
+TNI has included small stipends in the program budget; participants are invited to engage in the traditional practice of generosity in offering support to teachers.

-Please consider giving dana to be part of your program costs.
+Please consider the practice of giving dana to be part of your program costs.

 Your generosity makes this program possible